olyvenbayani/SRE-Fundamentals/Lab 8: Multi-Tier Web Application Deployment with CloudFormation.md

+# Lab 8: Multi-Tier Web Application Deployment with CloudFormation

 Welcome to Lab 8!
 In this hands-on lab, you'll use AWS CloudFormation to build a **production-ready multi-tier web application** from scratch.
-Unlike Lab 8 which focused on CI/CD pipelines, this lab challenges you to create a complete infrastructure with load balancing, auto-scaling, and monitoring—all defined as code.

 This lab is designed for beginners but will challenge you to think critically about infrastructure design, CloudFormation best practices, and troubleshooting.
 You'll deploy everything as code, update your infrastructure, and experience the full power of Infrastructure as Code.